softboydev/acid/readme.md

-Confirm before deletion and clear!
+Confirm before deletion and clear and prompt on creation

 Dropdown Selection

-Settings in extra window with selection of defaults
+custom icons

 Layergroups

 Different modules for different generators

-Sliders have wrong init values
+EYESY Critter & Guitari Render basically stamps

+automated Drift like in sharedacid

+Add feedback mode like old videosynth with distance and movement automation

+skew and pan image by manipulating x and y data scale

+offset x values by n each row to create screen like effect

+m8 interface

+stand alone slider not working in non-relative mode

 #### Bitmaps, Multichannel Bitmaps, Animations, Waveshapes and Wavetables